rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

   - Client configurable on-change dampening has been removed.

-  - However, YANG Push Lite allows a publisher to limit the rate at which a data node is sampled for on-change notifications.
+  - However, YANG Push v2 allows a publisher to limit the rate at which a data node is sampled for on-change notifications.
 See {{OnChangeConsiderations}} for further details.

-- Dynamic subscriptions are no longer mandatory to implement, either or both of Configured and Dynamic Subscriptions may be implemented in YANG Push Lite.
+- Dynamic subscriptions are no longer mandatory to implement, either or both of Configured and Dynamic Subscriptions may be implemented in YANG Push v2.

 - The solution focuses solely on datastore subscriptions that each have their own event stream.
 Filters cannot be applied to the event stream, only to the set of datastore data nodes that are monitored by the subscription.